zgbkdlm/aurora_alert/README.md

 What you have to do is to write your own push program in ```push_api.py```

 Note that a Telegram Bot push service has been written for you in advance.
+You have to create your own bot and start a chat with it.

 After all that, write a suitable crontab for ```alert_service.py```, for example:
 ```